sensu-community/monitoring-checks/README.md

 1. Every Sensu user must be able to safely create all resources as defined in this project (from the project root).

-2. All resource definitions are written in YAML for consistency and support for comments.
+2. All resource definitions msut be written in YAML for consistency and comment support.

 3. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).